FabianaCampanari/Currency-Converter/README.md

-📝 Creation of a Grade Average calculator to find out if the final grade was sufficient or not for approval.
+💰 Currency Converter

+✨ Calculator that performs the main functions and converts Dollars into Reais.

 🤎 < made with lobe & joy />

 📌 SPECS

-✨ variables

-✨ strings

-✨ console.log

-✨ toFixed

 ✨ main math operations

 ✨ concatenation

+✨ toFixed

 ✨ if and else conditionals.

+✨  parseFloat(value)

-✨ parseFloat
+✨  parseInt(value)

+✨ Used Functions to integrate HTML and JS